 There’s a different set of roles for Facebook ad accounts that you can also manage and edit in the Business Manager.

-To add a Facebook Page:
+To add a Facebook page to your business manager:

-- Go to Business Manager Settings.
+- Go to Business Manager Settings

 - Select one of the 3 options: “Claim a Page”, “Request Access to a Page” or “Create a New Page”

 - If you choose to request access or claim a Page, enter the Facebook page name or URL

 To add an advertising account to your Business Manager: